Reduce and Reuse

 - Buy in bulk and bring your own canvas bag, or reuse a plastic one you already have.
 This will save you money on top of reducing packaging waste.

 - Stores are increasingly offering the option to bring in your container to refill household items like shampoo and detergent.
 Search online for your nearest location.

 - Choose quality products to keep them in use longer to reduce your environmental footprint.

 Reuse and repair

-- RecycleWhere? is StopWaste’s on-line recycling and reuse outlet and service provider database.
+- RE:Source is StopWaste’s on-line guide to reuse, repair, and recycling just about anything.
 It contains information on “reuse” organizations and drop-off locations.
 Many of the locations also sell reused items.
-You must use the word "reuse" and the product type in the search field.

 - Many household items such as furniture, appliances, and electronics, can be repaired.
 Check your local area for community repair events and Fixit Clinics, and search online for repair shops in your area.

 - Borrow, rent, and share items that you don’t need every day.
 Check your local library or hardware store for tool lending opportunities.

 - Promote reuse when getting rid of something by donating, rather than discarding.
 Check RE:Source for locations.

 Reduce paper waste